LIFE ON CAMPUS

 Student Health Center

-Physical Examination and Health Clearance.
-All new students and students returning to UCI after an absence of two or more quarters are required to file a completed medical history, proof of tuberculosis screening, if indicated, and proof of mandatory immunizations with the Student Health Center.
-All students are encouraged to have a physical examination to screen for health problems.
-The examination may be performed by the student's own physician, but should be documented on the form provided by Student Health.
+Although not required, all students are encouraged to have an updated physical examination to screen for health problems.
+The examination may be performed by the student's own physician, but should be documented on the form provided by Student Health (downloadable from the SHC Web site).
 The physical examination can also be performed at the Student Health Center for a fee.
 Students transferring from another UC campus where their medical records are on file should have the records transferred to the UCI Student Health Center.

-For the most up-to-date information about the Student Health Center, visit their Web site at http://www.shs.uci.edu.
+For the most up-to-date information about the Student Health Center, visit http://www.shc.uci.edu.